 Over the years I’ve grown accustomed to the comments and inquisitions.
 When I tell these people that I truly enjoy the act of running, they tend to shrug, sometimes laugh in a lack of understanding, but they typically accept my explanation.
 After all, running, even marathon running, is really not that unheard of in our society.

 But then I started running ultras.
-50 miles, 80 miles, and hopefully soon 100 miles and beyond.
+50 miles, 80 miles, then eventually 100 miles, and I’m already thinking about what’s next.
 And the reactions changed drastically.
 Now, instead of light hearted joking and questioning, I get a painful look of disbelief, and almost always the question of “why”.
 Sometimes even from other runners themselves.
 Why would you do that to yourself?
 What on earth could you possibly have to gain from subjecting yourself and your body to running such an insane number of miles?
 Distances that you KNOW are going to physically and emotionally destroy you, even short-term-incapacitate you?
 WHY WOULD YOU DO THAT?
 And my answer is always the same: I don’t know.

 But the truth is, I do know.